Company - HEMA

 Usage of different navigations

-Desktop: Users within desktop predominantly use the submenu displayed directly on the page.
+Users within desktop use the submenu displayed directly on the page.
 However, underlying pages do not show all subcategories under this category as shown in the hamburger menu.

-Mobile: Users on mobile show a relatively equal use of navigation.
+Users on mobile show a relatively equal use of Hema navigation.
 Though the hamburger menu is used more frequently.

 Overlap of categories